-Post-Budget Capital Requests apply to any budget capital request submitted after July 1, 2014, and continues throughout the budget year.
-Please note that this process is replacing the "Capital Project Request Form" currently on the Maintenance Department website.
+Post-Budget Capital Requests apply to any budget capital request submitted after July 1, 2015 through June 30, 2016.
 Post-Budget Capital Requests must be entered using Projection Number 39999.
 Again, as per the Pre-Budget Capital Request process, you will be required to enter a classification code and provide a description of your request.
 However, the Post-Budget Capital Request will require that you select the appropriate funding source for your request.
 The funding sources are as follows: